wurli/tidyverse-dev-bot/news-files-annotated/dbplyr.md

 !begin-bullets-1!

 -   !begin-bullet!
+    `distinct()` returns columns ordered the way you request, not the same as the input data (@mgirlich).

+    !end-bullet!
+-   !begin-bullet!
     Variables that are neither found in the data nor in the environment now produce an error (@mgirlich, #907).